jeet-ganguly/birdy-edwards-lite/readme.md

 Everything runs on your local machine.
 No GPU required.
 No model downloads.
 No external API calls.

 It is designed for investigators who want fast, reproducible results on modest hardware, or who want to run the tool without the overhead of the full AI-powered version.
+For AI powered version check this repo [click here](https://github.com/jeet-ganguly/birdy-edwards)

 <img src="app/icons/demo.png" alt="BIRDY-EDWARDS Web UI" width="100%"/>